suprsend/suprsend-react-inbox/README.md

 - **SuprSendInbox** component which comes with UI and customizing props.
 - **SuprSendProvider** headless component and hooks, incase you want to totally take control of UI. (example: Full page notifications).

-Detailed documentation can be found here: https://docs.suprsend.com/docs/inbox-react
+Detailed documentation can be found [here](https://github.com/suprsend/suprsend-react-inbox/blob/main/docs)
 <br>

 ## Installation